Kru301019/movie-recommendation-system/README.md

-# 🎥 Movie Recommendation System
+# 🎥End-to-End Movie Recommendation System

 A **Movie Recommendation System** that suggests movies based on a selected movie using **content-based filtering**.
 The system analyzes movie features like genres, keywords, and cast to recommend similar movies.
 The application is deployed using **Streamlit**, providing an interactive and user-friendly interface.